The Logos: The Meletic Testament (Chapter 5 The Exile)

 135. They ask of you often, and I answer with your letters, which I guard more fiercely than gold, for they are not mere words—they are the lifeblood of our resistance through Meleticism.

-136. Athens may have cast you out, but your presence walks its streets still, whispering to those people who dare to listen, reminding them that truth cannot be exiled.
+136. Athens may have cast you out, but your presence walks its streets still, whispering to those people who dare to listen, reminding them that the way of the truth cannot be exiled.

-137. Even the stones seem to remember your footsteps, and when the wind moves through the colonnades, it carries echoes of your voice.
+137. Even the stones seem to remember your footsteps; when the wind moves through the colonnades, it carries echoes of your voice softly.

 138. I dream of your return, even though I know you walk a broader path now, one that leads not back to the city, but forth into the heart of thought itself.